Mathiebhan/darknet_ros/README.md

+# Train your own weights

+I recommend looking into: https://github.com/AlexeyAB/darknet

-# YOLO ROS: Real-Time Object Detection for ROS
+## YOLO ROS: Real-Time Object Detection for ROS

 The YOLO packages have been tested under ROS Melodic and Ubuntu 18.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

-## Installation
+### Installation

 In order to install darknet_ros, clone the latest version using SSH (see [how to set up an SSH key](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html)) from this repository into your catkin workspace and compile the package using ROS.